Use these menu design tips for higher profits.

 Old, bulky menus are becoming a thing of the past (especially with the acceptance of QR menus) - modern diners don't want to process multiple pages, let alone flip though a book.
 So they'll give up and order something they might not want, and therefore might not return.
 You both lose.

 So keep your main menu to a single page (two max) if possible.
 You can do front and back (main on the front, beer and wine on the back) or a classic menu cover which opens to a left and right page.
 But if you have to push it to more than that, you may want to re-think your menu.

 Exceptions here include specialty restaurants such as classic diners or certain themed restaurants, or restaurants with large wine lists.
 But even a large beer list (over 100 beers) from today's trendy hot spots can fit on an 11 x 17 page.

 In today's web-enabled world, people don't want to read a novel, so keep it to a single page and you'll be happier you did.

 Single page lunch menu from Suite 701 in Montreal, created with iMenuPro

-If you draw a line around it, people will look (and order it).
+If you draw a line around it, people will see it (and order it).
 There's no single better way to draw attention to a high-profit menu item.

 Impact 10 to 15 percent of the space on your menu by boxing menu items.
-As a general rule box one out of every 8 to 10 items.
-Boxes draw attention and usually get orders, so its best to use them on high-profit items.
+As a general rule box 1 out of every 8 to 10 items.
+Boxes draw attention and get orders.
+So its best to use them on high-profit items.
 Too many boxes creates clutter and defeats their attention getting purpose.